buildpacks/rfcs/text/0000-process-specific-working-directory.md

 [what-it-is]: #what-it-is

-It is a common pattern in buildpacks to execute the process from a directory that is not `/workspace`.
+It is a common pattern in buildpacks to execute the process from a directory that is not `CNB_APP_DIR`.
 In these cases, buildpack authors are required to write a process command that includes a change into the directory that the process should run from.
-This often looks like `cd /workspace/sub-directory && ./execute-process`.
+This often looks like `cd $CNB_APP_DIR/sub-directory && ./execute-process`.
 Unfortunately, this means that the command can only be run on a stack that includes a shell.
 It also means that including additional flags or arguments to the command at runtime is cumbersome.